Medical Cannabis Treatment

 Post-traumatic stress disorder (PTSD) - there are many preliminary positive studies for the effective use of medical cannabis in the treatment of

 Pain - CBD is a powerful antioxidant with anti-inflammatory effects on joints, improving pain and stiffness.
 CBD also has an analgesic effect by reducing pain perception in the brain.
 28 million individuals in the UK live with pain that has lasted for three months or longer (British Pain Society, 2016).

-Good quality medical cannabis is made under EU Good Manufacturing Practice (GMP) and the product is validated with an independent Certificate of Analysis (COA).
+Good quality Medical Cannabis is made under EU Good Manufacturing Practice (GMP) and the product is validated with an independent Certificate of Analysis (COA).

-Can I get a prescription for medical cannabis?
+Can I get a prescription for Medical Cannabis?